Meegaj/Interactive-Pore-scale-Simulation/README.md

   push it high and watch k dip slightly as inertial effects appear.
 - **Viscosity** — relaxation time τ, hence ν = (τ − ½)/3.
 - **Grain density** — number of grains in the pack.
 Regenerate to see k swing with porosity.
 - **New grain pack** — new random geometry.
-The core teaching moment: permeability is a property of the *geometry*, not the push.
+The key here is to show that permeability is a property of the *geometry*, not the drive.
 - **Flow tracers** — toggle the streamline particles.

 ## Key Insights